Home » Travel Stories » Newfoundland & Labrador » Twillingate Seafood Boil

 👉 Check availability early; options fill fast, and prices rise.
 Planning ahead, including your pick-up location, keeps your itinerary smooth.

-My attempt Return to Twillingate
+My Attempt Return to Twillingate

 Years later, I returned to Twillingate.
 Crystal was called away as I arrived, so I had lunch at a local seafood restaurant nearby.
 To my amazement, a lady from that very first foraging tour was sitting at the next table.
 Crystal had texted her to say I was in town.
 It is this sense of community and the deep Indigenous roots of the land that keep me coming back to Newfoundland.